 Image credits/Copyright children pictures: from left to right: Levi Kazmaier (character Paul), Meggy Marie Hussong (character Lotta), Yola Streese (character Cheyenne) ©Wild Bunch Germany/Martin Rottenkolber

-Sometimes eleven-year-old Lotta Petermann (Meggy Hussong) feels sorry for herself.
-Her mum, Sabine (Laura Tonke), loves to cook her unique version of Ayurveda cuisine and as if that was not bad enough, she works at the meditation studio run by Heiner Krishna (Milan Peschel) as well.
+Pure everyday family madness, and Lotta Petermann (Meggy Hussong) is right in the middle of it: Her mum, Sabine (Laura Tonke), loves to cook her unique version of Ayurveda cuisine and as if that was not bad enough, she works at the meditation studio run by Heiner Krishna (Milan Peschel) as well.
 Lotta’s dad, Rainer (Oliver Mommsen), is usually grouchy and her two stupid brothers (Lenny and Marlow Kullmann) annoy her all day long.

-Fortunately Lotta has her best friend Cheyenne (Yola Streese), who makes everything only half as bad!
+Fortunately Lotta has her best friend Cheyenne (Yola Streese), who makes everything much better right away!
 Together the two girls and their nerdy classmate Paul (Levi Kazmaier) have their own gang: the Wild Rabbits.
 And if there’s one thing they can’t stand it’s their snobbish classmate Berenike (Laila Ziegler) and her Glamour Girls.
-What really sucks is that Berenike is throwing a big party, and has invited everybody – everybody except Lotta and Cheyenne.
+What really sucks is that Berenike is throwing a big party, and has invited everybody.
+Even Paul.
+Everybody except Lotta and Cheyenne.

 The two friends are not taking that lying down, so they come up with plan after plan to get themselves in.
 But none works, not even the great plan to bring along famous singer Marlon (Lukas Rieger).
 It actually ends in the two friends having a serious fall out.